COS301-SE-2025/Automated-Scheduling-System/NOTES.md

-Use yarn for npm packages instead of npm
+Use npm for npm packages instead of yarn, because UP wifi blocks it

 ## To use postgres cli:
 1. sudo service postgresql start